stranger-zedd/robot-code-challenge/README.md

 Things I learned so far:
 * Clojure, while it has s-expressions, is _not_ very lispy, and appears to be going for a more functional approach to programming
 * You still have to jump through quite a few hoops for the JVM
+* You can't _use_ anaphors in your macros, you can only introduce them.

 ## License